Applications for the Spring 2018 fellowships are being accepted through December 1.

 Selected applicants will interview with the University Librarian.
 Accepted students will receive a formal letter of acceptance.
 For any additional information about the current positions, contact the project mentor.
 For general information about the Library Fellows program, contact Celia Walker.

-Applications are being accepted for the 2017 Fall Fellowships.
+Applications are being accepted now through December 1 for the 2018 Spring Library Fellowships.